Klaurx/Karabo_bugs____________checkitout_itskindacool-nottoomuchtho/README.md

 ### Karabo GuiServer Bugs

-(Reported to XFEL) Two issues found in the Karabo control framework GuiServer, affecting versions through 3.0.X-hotfix.
+(Reported to XFEL and patched) Two issues found in the Karabo control framework GuiServer, affecting versions through 3.0.X-hotfix.
 Both issues relate to how the server handles client session state and constructs outbound authorization requests.

 ### Contents